-I am currently a PhD candidate in English literature at Texas Tech University.
-I am focused on modernist British literature and postcolonial theory.
-For my dissertation, A Crossing: Postcolonialism and Christianity in the Modernist British Novel, I am examining how modernist British authors represent the relationship between Christianity and imperialism.
-I have been published in D. H. Lawrence Studies and the Journal of South Texas English Studies.
-I have presented papers at the 12th and 13th annual International D. H. Lawrence Conferences in Sydney, Australia, and Gargnano, Italy; the College English Association National Conference in San Antonio; South Central Conference on Christianity and Literature in New Orleans; and several South Central Modern Language Association Conferences.
-Authors I am most interested in include D. H. Lawrence, Sylvia Townsend Warner, Rumer Godden, Elspeth Huxley, Graham Greene, and Virginia Woolf.
+I recently graduated with a PhD in English from Texas Tech University under the direction of Dr. Jen Shelton.
+My areas of focus are modernist British literature and postcolonial theory.
+For my dissertation, A Crossing: Postcolonialism and Christianity in the Modernist British Novel, I exam how modernist British authors represent the relationship between Christianity and imperialism.
+Authors whose works I write about in my dissertation include Sylvia Townsend Warner (Mr. Fortune’s Maggot), Elspeth Huxley (Red Strangers), Virginia Woolf (The Voyage Out), and D. H. Lawrence (The Plumed Serpent).
+I have been published in D. H. Lawrence Studies and the Journal of South Texas English Studies, and I have a forthcoming article that will appear in a book about new theoretical perspectives of Lawrence.
+I have presented papers at the 12th and 13th International D. H. Lawrence Conferences in Sydney, Australia, and Gargnano, Italy; the College English Association National Conference in San Antonio; South Central Conference on Christianity and Literature in New Orleans; and several South Central Modern Language Association Conferences.